-We’ve all been told to take care of ourselves, our physical and mental health, our wellbeing and everything in between.
-But, one important thing we need to care about is something that few of us recognise to be there.
+We’ve all been told to take care of ourselves, our physical and mental health, our wellbeing, and everything in between.
+But, one important thing we need to care about is something that few of us recognize to be there.
 We all have an inner child.
 In psychology, the inner child refers to the childlike aspect of our personalities.
 Semi-independent to our conscious mind, we all still have our child-like self within us.
-Freud believed that any mental or emotional issues we might face in our life is related to this unconscious side of ourselves, which he strongly linked to childhood.
+Freud believed that any mental or emotional issues we might face in our life are related to this unconscious side of ourselves, which he strongly linked to childhood.

-In other words, our behavioural, emotional and relationship difficulties likely stem from this inner child.
-Its primal needs of love, acceptance, protections, understating and nurturing, are what we still need as adults.
+In other words, our behavioural, emotional, and relationship difficulties likely stem from this inner child.
+Its primal needs of love, acceptance, protection, understating and nurturing, are what we still need as adults.
 Though how many amongst us actually would admit as much?

 The feeling, I suppose, you get when you have an awful day and just want your mum’s help.
 A hug from your gran when you’re ill or calling your dad when you have any problems.
 Because all of us, from time to time, need someone to come help us and love us.

 However, these feelings are avoided by lots of people.
 Who wants to seem childish?
 Clinging to that part of themselves that was pushed aside as we grew up, ignored for phone bills and olives.

 “The most sophisticated people I know – inside they are all children.” – Jim Henson

 Wounded Inner Child